PandoroML/LOAF/README.md

 ## Citation

-If you use GRAIN in your research, please cite both this implementation and the original research:
+If you use LOAF in your research, please cite both this implementation and the original research:
 ```bibtex
 [Citation format coming soon]
 ```